ismasan/plumb/README.md

 #### Type-specific policies

 You can use the `for_type:` option to define policies that only apply to steps that output certain types.
-This example only applies for types that return `Integer` values.
+This example is only applicable for types that return `Integer` values.

 ```ruby
 Plumb.policy :multiply_by, for_type: Integer, helper: true do |type, factor|